Larvitar/MoodeIrRemote/README.md

         Key "ok" received.
         Key "power" received.

+If the test was successful you can add <code>test_remote.json</code> to config in remotes list.

 **Note:** Some remotes use 2 alternating codes for the same button.
 Script will try to recognize it and ask you to click it multiple times but if you run into any troubles just try running <code>Record</code> multiple times.

 **Note:** If by accident you assign same button to multiple functions (or if 2 remotes send same code for different buttons) script will only run the first action that matches that code.